 Each property is different, so prior to planning any major building improvements, it’s a good idea to be proactive and contact a registered Professional Engineer to better understand any limitations or special building requirements.

 Periodic changes to flood risk maps are inevitable, catalyzed by changes in the environment, weather patterns, and new development.
 Revised maps are issued by FEMA to inform property owners of changes in their community's flood zone boundaries and the risk that their property will be flooded.
 Knowing if your property is in a mapped flood hazard zone and at risk of being flooded are keys to protecting your investment and understanding potential limitations for making property improvements in the future.

 Coastal Engineering Co., Inc. has more than 40 years of experience with flood prone properties and will help you navigate the effects of the flood map changes, obtain an Elevation Certificate, and consult on the options to potentially reduce your premiums.
-For more information, watch the video below or contact us!
+For more information, watch the video below, listen to this WPLM podcast or contact us!